Coexistence of topological Anderson insulator and multifractal critical phase in a non-Hermitian quasicrystal: Extended-critical-localized phase transitions

 The resulting phase diagram is shown in Fig.~\ref{fig2}(b).
-Comparing with the TAI diagram in Fig.~\ref{fig2}(a), we uncover a finite parameter region where the topologically nontrivial phase overlaps with the multifractal critical regime.
-Along the representative cut $v=1.2$ [black dashed line in Fig.~\ref{fig2}(b)], the system evolves as follows: starting from a trivial extended phase at $\lambda=0$, increasing $\lambda$ first induces a TAI phase with extended bulk states; further increasing $\lambda$ drives the bulk into a multifractal critical phase while the zero-energy edge modes persist; finally, for $|\lambda|>2|w|$, the system becomes localized and topologically trivial.
-Notably, the extended–critical phase transition at $|\lambda|=|v|$ coincides exactly with the real–complex spectral transition, establishing a direct correspondence between spectral topology and wave-function criticality.
-Moreover, the critical window shrinks as $|v|$ increases and disappears entirely for $|v|>2|w|$.
+Comparing with the topological phase diagram in Fig.~\ref{fig2}(a), we uncover a finite parameter region where the topologically nontrivial phase overlaps with the multifractal critical regime.
+Along the representative cut $v=1.2$, as indicated by the black dashed line in Fig.~\ref{fig2}(b), the system evolves as follows: Starting from a trivial extended phase at $\lambda=0$, increasing $\lambda$ first induces a TAI phase with extended bulk states; further increasing $\lambda$ drives the bulk into a multifractal critical phase while the zero-energy edge modes persist; finally, for $|\lambda|>2|w|$, the system becomes localized and topologically trivial.
+Notably, the extended–critical phase transition at $|\lambda|=|v|$ coincides exactly with the real–complex spectral transition, establishing a direct correspondence between the spectral property and wave-function criticality.
+Moreover, the critical window shrinks as $|v|$ increases and disappears entirely when $|v|>2|w|$.